 |7||1890–1945||An increasingly pluralistic United States faced profound domestic and global challenges, debated the proper degree of government activism, and sought to define its international role.||17%|

 |8||1945–1980||After World War II, the United States grappled with prosperity and unfamiliar international responsibilities, while struggling to live up to its ideals.||15%|

 |9||1980–present||As the United States transitioned to a new century filled with challenges and possibilities, it experienced renewed ideological and cultural debates, sought to redefine its foreign policy, and adapted to economic globalization and revolutionary changes in science and technology.||5%||5%|

-Additionally, the new structure organizes US history into seven themes, large-scale topics of historical inquiry that students explore throughout the course.
+The framework also organizes U.S. history into seven themes, large-scale topics of historical inquiry that students explore throughout the course: